ooddle

 The Mind pillar at ooddle includes media intake as a recovery factor.
 Your protocol can include nudges to leave the phone in another room before bed, to pair morning routines with non-news content, and to track mood against media intake patterns.
 The challenge becomes a structure your protocol maintains long after the 30 days end.

 On Core, the protocol adapts based on your stress and sleep data.
 On Pass, we layer in deeper tracking of media-related mood patterns.
 Thirty days resets the relationship.
-The plan keeps it from snapping back.
+The plan keeps it from snapping back into the constant-checking habits that drove the original problem.

 Ready to try something different?